matthewjackswann/SphincsPlus-FaultInjection/README.md

 > Write or modify an implementation of SPHINCS+ that can _simulate_ the fault described in the paper (Practical Fault Injection Attacks on SPHINCS - Aymeric Genêt, Matthias J. Kannwischer, Hervé Pelletier, and Andrew McLauchlan), and implement the processing phase.

-by implementing an attack, allowing an adversary to universally forge message signatures (I hope).
+By implementing this attack, adversary can universally forge message signatures.

+A writeup can be found on my website [SwannysCode](https://www.swannyscode.com/projects/7)

 This is a fork of [SPHINCSPLUS-golang](https://github.com/kasperdi/SPHINCSPLUS-golang), a pre-existing SPHINCS+ implementation in go